-Melaleuca oil (tea tree oil) is an essential oil that is extracted from the leaves of the Melaleuca alternifolia.
-Tea tree oil has 92 different compounds and ranges in color from pale yellow to clear.
-It has been described as having a fresh, camphor-like smell and can grow small like a shrub or as a tree, 100 feet tall.
-Melaleuca alternifolia is native to Southeast Queensland and the Northeast coast of New South Wales, Australia.
+Tea tree oil is an essential oil that is extracted from the leaves of the Melaleuca alternifolia.
+Did you know that tea tree oil has over 92 various healing compounds?
+Melaleuca alternifolia is native to Southeast Queensland and the Northeast coast of New South Wales, Australia and can grow small like a shrub or as a tree, 100 feet tall.

-The name “tea tree”, probably originated around the 1770’s from Captain James Cook, who made an infusion of the melaleuca leaves and water to drink in place of tea.
+The name “tea tree” most likely originated around the 1770’s from Captain James Cook, who made an infusion of the melaleuca leaves and water to drink instead of tea.

-Analgesic, antibacterial, antifungal, anti-infectious, anti-inflammatory, antioxidant, antiparasitic, a strong antiseptic, antiviral, decongestant, digestive, expectorant, immune stimulant, insecticidal, neurotonic, stimulant, and tissue regenerative.
+Analgesic, antibacterial, antifungal, anti-infectious, anti-inflammatory, insecticidal, neurotonic, stimulant, tissue regenerative, antioxidant, antiparasitic, a strong antiseptic, antiviral, decongestant, digestive, expectorant, immune stimulant.

-- Apply 1-2 drops of tea tree oil with a carrier oil (coconut oil, jojoba oil, almond oil) to irritated skin (example: after shaving).
+- Apply 1-2 drops of tea tree oil mixed with a carrier oil on the wounds and scars to speed up wound healing.

-- Adding 1-2 drops to your facial cleanser can help promote a clearer complexion.
+- Adding 1-2 drops to your facial cleanser can help promote a spotless skin.

 - Apply to fingernails and toenails after a shower to keep nails looking healthy.

-- Add a few drops of tea tree oil to water in a spray bottle to make a surface cleanser to protect against environmental threats.
+- Add a few drops of tea tree oil to water in a spray bottle to make a surface cleanser to get rid of bacteria.

 - Make a homemade hand sanitizer.
 Just mix about 30 drops of tea tree oil with 10 drops of clove oil, lavender oil and 8 ounces of aloe Vera gel.
-You can mix everything together in a bowl and store in a container.
+Mix everything together and store in a container.

 - Clean a Toothbrush.
-To get rid of the bacteria on your toothbrush, rub a few drops of tea tree oil into your toothbrush at least once per week.
+To get rid of the bacteria on your toothbrush, rub a few drops of tea tree oil into your toothbrush daily.

 - Bacterial infections.